Amoghmanoranjith/EventManager/docs/rsvp_counts_design.md

 ➕ i save memory
 ➕ always consistent values returned
 ➖ takes more time if there are a lot of records in rsvps table

+## For updating the rsvp_counts table:
+- have a trigger
+- make sure that a transaction is in place which will roll back if trigger fails
+- implement this